tabelaturnot/TabelaTurno/README.md

 Shift work table in a static web page. <br>
 Link: [https://tabelaturno.github.io](https://tabelaturno.github.io)

-This is the first version.
-The project is under development.
+This is the test version.
+The project is aways under development in this repo.